 This spreadsheet has been developed to aid you in building a profitable oyster aquaculture business.
 As you gain confidence with the data you develop and place in cells you will be able to use it as an integral part of your operation.
 It will guide you in seeking out and finding realistic figures on costs involved in building a business as well as showing the effects of costs and returns to overall profitability.
+Additionally, no spreadsheet can take into account all "real world" factors of production.
+This spreadsheet provides an estimate.
+As you learn more about your business, you should consider modifying this spreadsheet to better reflect your individual farm conditions.
 Please feel free to contact the developers with any questions or comments that you may have.
 We hope you are successful in building a profitable oyster aquaculture business that can benefit our Economy and Employment while aiding the Environment.